gmarrugat/food_analysis/README.md

 the ontology layer and it will be appreciated how hierarchical relations between tasks benefits classification.
 Finally, the result will be a model which will be able to simultaneously predict two food-related tasks; dish and ingredients.

+# Prepare environment

+To be able to run the code in this repository it is required to create an environment with the following packages:

+* tensorflow
+* keras
+* numpy
+* pandas
+* matplotlib
+* scikit-learn
+* multimodal-keras-wrapper

+If the code is desired to be run on a GPU (install tensorflow-gpu), it is important to take care about the compatibility of the CUDA version with packages versions.
+In our case, it was CUDA 8.0, compatible with tensorflow-gpu == 1.4.0 and keras == 2.2, which force us to create a python 2.7 environment.

+# Prepare Dataset

+Download the [Recipes5k](http://www.ub.edu/cvub/recipes5k/) and [Vireo-Food 172](http://vireo.cs.cityu.edu.hk/VireoFood172/) datasets and locate them in dataset directory in their own respective folders.
+Each download file contains the whole image database, class labels files and train, validation and test split files.

+# Building Ontology

+The  methodology to build the ontology is different for the two datasets.

+For Recipes5k, the notebook Recipes5k_prepare_data creates the files which contain the different relations, probabilities and concepts list.
+Once these files are generated, executing Food_Analysis.py file will generate the different Ontology files structures.
+At the end of the script Food_Analysis.py there is the execution parameters, probabilities and ontology_type define which type of relational value will conform the ontology generated.

+It was the beginning of the project and we were playing around with the data, that´s why we used a notebook.

+For VireoFood-172, just run make_ontology_matrix.py and all the different structure value combinations will be built.